-- MLT was incorporated in 1986 and, as of 2014, MLT holds 11 conservation easements on over 3,900 acres in Mendocino County.
-MLT also owns and stewards four properties totaling over 500 acres. - MLT currently holds 30 public access trail easements, including maintaining and operating over seven miles of California Coastal Trail (CCT) on the Mendocino Coast, as well as eight coastal access trails on privately owned lands. - MLT has four staff members including an executive director, a director of conservation and trails, a director of the Big River Program and Watershed Coalition, as well as a development coordinator/office manager.
-It has an active eight member board with expertise in finance, law, biology, land use planning, engineering, and organizational management. - MLLT is a qualified conservation easement holder under California Civil Code Section 815.3.
+- MLT was incorporated in 1986 and currently holds 16 conservation easements on over 6,300 acres in Mendocino County.
+MLT also owns and stewards five properties totaling over 500 acres. - MLT currently holds 80 public access trail easements, including maintaining and operating over seven miles of California Coastal Trail (CCT) on the Mendocino Coast, as well as nine coastal access trails on privately owned lands. - MLT has five staff members including an executive director, an associate director, a watershed restoration program director, a stewardship coordinator, and an operations manager.
+It has an active seven member board with expertise in finance, law, biology, land use planning, engineering, and organizational management.

+• MLT is a qualified conservation easement holder under California Civil Code Section 815.3.